 About the Treatment

-We work with adults and sometimes with older adolescents.
-We provide individualized psychotherapy, tailored to your specific needs.
+We provide individualized psychotherapy for adult (ages 18 years and up) clientele, tailored to your specific needs.
 We do not conduct relationship or family therapy, but we welcome you to invite partners and / or family members into sessions to support you in your therapy process.
 Sometimes we might ask you to include a partner or family member in a session so that we might gather further information about your situation, and/or provide education to your loved ones about your condition and its treatment.

 Clinicians at ABHS are NOT licensed to prescribe medications.
 We are happy to coordinate care as needed with other professionals who might be prescribing medications to you.